fbourgey/quant-examples/README.md

-# numerical-examples
+# quant-examples

-A collection of numerical examples.
+A collection of examples and tutorials on quantitative finance, numerical methods, stochastic processes, and simulation.